annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Extensions

-Your website consists of the core and other extensions.
+A website consists of the core and other extensions.
 The source code of all extensions is stored in your `system/workers` folder.
 At the beginning, all extensions are loaded and `onLoad` will be called.
 There are various events that inform you when a request from the web browser is received, a command is executed or information is available.
 In most cases a page will be generated.

 ``` box-drawing {aria-hidden=true}
 onLoad